Return to Previous Page

 • A shovel for clearing snow to find the bottom of the tree trunk.

-• A rope or ropes to bundle the tree with and or drag it back to the vehicle.
+• A rope or ropes to bundle the tree with and be able to drag it back to the vehicle.

 • Another rope or something to fix the tree to the vehicle with (top of the car).

-• Wear some orange clothing if you are within a hunting season.
+• Wear some orange clothing if you are within hunting season.

-Stomping around in the snowy forest can be even more fun if you bring a thermos of warm tea or hot chocolate along.
-A few snacks are a good idea too.
-Finding your perfect Christmas tree in Colorado’s National forest is a Colorado privilege.
-Make it a part of your Colorado Holiday experience this year and have fun too.
+Stomping around in the snowy forest can be even more fun if you bring warm tea or hot chocolate thermos.
+A few snacks are a good idea, too.
+Finding your perfect Christmas tree in Colorado’s National Forest is a Colorado privilege.
+Make it a part of your Colorado Holiday experience this year, and have fun too.

 The Christmas Holiday Vacation Solved